 It remains to be seen just how efficient Earthships actually are, despite the ingenious concept.
 There are remaining questions as to how well the concept can be adapted to European climates, given that some of the Earthships in Europe do not seem to be performing as well as they should have done.
 For example, some of the homes are showing signs of problems with moisture and mold.
 This is complicated by criticisms to the effect that Reynolds seems to be reluctant to present research or figures pertaining to Earthship’s performance in different climates.

-According to discussions on this matter on the Earthship Europe website, Reynolds belief that tapping into the earth’s warmth provides ‘comfort in any climate’, may be valid for New Mexico but not necessarily for Europe.
+According to discussions on this matter on the Earthship Europe website, Reynolds believes that tapping into the earth’s warmth provides ‘comfort in any climate’, may be valid for New Mexico but not necessarily for Europe.
 Secondly, there seems to be problems with thermal bridges in the design, thermal bridges being a well-known source of moisture and mold.
 Other concerns relate to ventilation and the thermal mass, the latter being particularly important in more northerly European countries such as Sweden.

 In Scotland, the Earthship Fife project encountered problems with the wooden roof resulting from the use of wet soil to pound the tires with.
 The effect was to trap a lot of moisture on the inside.
 This led to the evaporation of the moisture to the roof, hence the problems.